laggingreflex/clock-tasks/README.md

 5. **Delete tasks** via the delete button (appears on hover)
 6. **Reset all timers** with the reset button in controls

-Your data automatically saves to Google Drive when signed in, or localStorage in guest mode.
+Your data automatically saves to your selected cloud provider when signed in, or localStorage in guest mode.

 ## Architecture